gatsbyjs/gatsby/examples/using-local-plugin/README.md

 3. Use the [`createNode` action](https://www.gatsbyjs.org/docs/actions/#createNode) to add the data to Gatsby’s GraphQL layer

 The [`gatsby-node.js` file](https://github.com/jlengstorf/gatsby-with-unstructured-data/blob/using-gatsby-data-layer/plugins/gatsby-source-pokeapi/gatsby-node.js) of the local plugin includes detailed comments on the process.

-## Querying data in templates from local GraphQL server

-Once the data is successfully available from the local GraphQL server (via the process above), React components in a Gatsby site can query against that local GraphQL server to build your pages.

-Each page template from the master branch (for example, [`all-pokemon.js`](https://github.com/jlengstorf/gatsby-with-unstructured-data/blob/master/src/templates/all-pokemon.js)) has a [corresponding file in this branch](https://github.com/jlengstorf/gatsby-with-unstructured-data/blob/using-gatsby-data-layer/src/templates/all-pokemon.js) showing the GraphQL approach.

-Compare and contrast!